 The medical provider's medical record is the basis for determining medical necessity and for substantiating the service(s) rendered; therefore, the medical record must be legible and should include the following: office notes and/or surgical notes, progress notes, operative notes, diagnostic test results, and any other information necessary to support the services rendered.
-All bills must be submitted using CPT, ICD-10-CM, or MS-DRG codes either on the CMS-1500, a Uniform Billing 04 (UB-04), or Board Form WC-20(a), or electronically submitted as described earlier in this chapter.
+All bills must be submitted using CPT, ICD-9-CM (until the ICD-10 transition date in accordance with CMS), or MS-DRG codes either on Board Form WC-20(a), CMS-1500, or a Uniform Billing 04 (UB-04), or electronically submitted as described earlier in this chapter.
 For more information, refer to the Appendix on the website http://sbwc.georgia.gov.
 These forms must be properly filled out, with attached documentation, at no charge to the party responsible for payment.